 Now, you can ask for rich, details answers formulated to answer exactly like you would if you asked another human.
 9.9 times out of 10 the chatbots manage to answer your query successfully, a probability catastrophically higher than most of the population (excluding Mensa members!).

-Here are the main similarities and differences between OpenAI’s ChatGPT and Google’s Bard.
+Here are the main similarities and differences between OpenAI’s ChatGPT and Google’s Gemini.